-What is DXGI_ERROR_WAS_STILL_DRAWING?
+What is DXGI-ERROR-WAS-STILL-DRAWING?

 Common Causes